aws-solutions/iot-device-simulator/README.md

 export SOLUTION_NAME=my-solution-name # the solution name
 export VERSION=my-version # version number for the customized code
 ```
+_Note:_ When you define `DIST_BUCKET_PREFIX`, a randomized value is recommended.
+You will need to create an S3 bucket where the name is `<DIST_BUCKET_PREFIX>-<REGION>`.
+The solution's CloudFormation template will expect the source code to be located in a bucket matching that name

 ## Unit Test
 After making changes, run unit tests to make sure added customization passes the tests: